Embedding Widget Codes in Weebly

 - Sometimes it may affect other default Weebly functionalities.
-Generally jQuery scripts may conflict with other default scripts on Weebly.
+Generally, jQuery scripts may conflict with other default scripts loaded by Weebly.

-- Weebly support will not help on issues caused by the custom code embedded on your site due to vast scope of the troubleshooting.
+- Weebly support will not help on issues caused by the custom code embedded in your site due to vast scope of the troubleshooting.

 - Each piece of embedded code on your site will directly affect the page loading speed.
-This in turns will impact the search engine ranking and user experience.
+Remember, this will impact the search engine ranking and user experience.

-Hence, use embed code element at your own risk without expecting any support from Weebly even you are a business plan user.
+Hence, use embed code elements at your own risk without expecting any support from Weebly even you have purchased a premium plan.